simov/styler/README.md

-# Styler / Chrome Extension
+# Styler / Browser Extension

-Styler lets you inject `.css` and `.js` files into web sites you visit.
+> _Styler lets you inject `.css` and `.js` files into web sites you visit_

 ## Install

-1. Pull this repository
+1. Clone this repository
 2. Navigate to `chrome://extensions`
-3. Make sure that the `Developer mode` checkbox in the top right corner is checked
+3. Make sure that the `Developer mode` switch is enabled
-4. Click on the `Load Unpacked` button and select the folder containing this repository
+4. Click on the `Load unpacked` button and select the cloned directory

 ## Configuration